-The association is based on our members' common view of life, humanism.
-Humanism is a democratic, non-theistic and ethical life stance which affirms that human beings have the right and responsibility to give meaning and shape to their lives, and therefore reject supernatural views of reality.
+The association is based on our members' common philosophy of life, humanism.
+Humanism is a democratic and ethical life stance which affirms that human beings have the right and responsibility to give meaning and shape to their lives.
+Humanism is not theistic, and it does not accept supernatural views of reality.

-We work to organize those who share this view of life by promoting humanist values and providing a number of related activities.
+We work to organize those who share this life stance by promoting humanist values and providing a number of related activities.
 We provide humanist ceremonies throughout the country, play an active part in discussions concerning beliefs and act as a special interest organization.

 We promote a society with freedom to choose any life stance in a secular state

 When the Norwegian Humanist Association voices our opinion on specific matters, it is always based on the values inherent in our humanist outlook.
 We want common ethical values such as respect for life and human dignity, equality, justice, tolerance, reciprocity and democracy to be the cornerstone in politics, in working life and business, in education and research and in technological development.

 We promote respect for human rights and humanist values on a national and international level.
 As a member of the International Humanist and Ethical Union (IHEU) we support the global humanist movement.

 Provider of ceremonies